Preventing Gum Disease With Dr. Coleman in Beaumont

 Pocket elimination surgery – Pocket elimination surgery (also known as flap surgery) is a surgical treatment which can be performed to reduce the pocket size between the teeth and gums.
 Surgery on the jawbone is another option which serves to eliminate indentations in the bone which foster the colonization of bacteria.

-Please contact our office if you have questions or concerns about periodontal disease, periodontal treatment, or dental implants.
+Please contact our Beaumont dental practice if you have questions or concerns about periodontal disease, periodontal treatment, or dental implants.